 Notably, the problem was mainly identified through a literature review on the topic.
 A combination of existing information and research from various scholars and government agencies provided some insights into the negative side of the approach.
 For instance, the provisions made through North American Free Trade Agreement (NAFTA) helped in the creation of a free trade production zone that unified both the developing and developed economies, with an anticipation to further integrate the export-led economic growth approach between the two nations.
 Nonetheless, this resulted in a number of challenges, including damage to developed economies.
 Such challenges underscored the aforementioned problem.
 Seemingly, the challenges are attributed to the increased economic tension and asymmetric stagnation between the U.S. and Brazil, induced by the approach.
 Additionally, multiple studies highlight that a focus on export-led economic growth often leads to over-dependence on the economic cycles of the trade-partner nation, something which comes with increased susceptibility to external political and economic shocks.
 Perhaps, this stresses why the approach is connected with increased economic tensions and asymmetric stagnation.
 Correspondingly, the rapid growth of the approach presents an elevated probability of higher interest rates and inflation.

 The significance of researching the aforementioned problem is deeply rooted in the general benefits that can be realized through the approach.
 As informed by TemizDinç and Gökmen (2019), today the world has been globalized much more than ever, paving the way for integrated economies.
 Trade stands at a prime position in relation to achieving such integration.
 In this regard, export-led economic growth emerges as a considerable element underscoring the need to research its problem and devise suitable remedies.
 As mentioned earlier, this standpoint is attributed to benefits such as increased productivity and the enhancement of general commercial volume.
-Considering the utter significance of this approach, there is no doubt that researching the said problem presents an opportunity to realize the major benefits of export-led growth in both the U.S. and Brazil.
+Considering the significance of this approach, there is no doubt that researching the problem presents an opportunity to realize the major benefits of export-led growth in both the U.S. and Brazil.
 Over the past 50 years, there is no country that has had a sustained increase in per capita income levels and economic growth without expanding its exports and imports substantially.
 There is more evidence that business organizations operating in more open sectors through export-led economic growth approaches are inclined to be more productive.
 Collectively, these significances emphasize the need for research on the issue of increased economic tensions and asymmetric stagnation between Brazil and the U.S. Perhaps, research on this issue is promising, notably in the context of improving exports and imports between the two nations.

 Preliminary Literature Search